OrdinaNederland/mvc10-workshop/README.md

 }
 ```

-RUN the project and open [http://localhost:8080/test-mvc/app/hello](http://localhost:8080/test-mvc/app/hello) you should see the JSP again but this time going threw the controller.
+RUN the project and open [http://localhost:8080/test-mvc/app/hello](http://localhost:8080/test-mvc/app/hello) you should see the JSP again but this time going through the controller.
 Now we will use models and CDI.
 ADD beans.xml because the CDI of MVC 1.0 beans doesn’t work without it (maybe a bug?)